lukeist/lukeist/README.md

         <strong
           >React.js, Redux, Sass, Javascript, Node.js, & Express.js</strong
         >
-        - Portfolio Site including links to my projects and ways to get in contact with me.
+        - Portfolio site including links to my projects, my designs, my resume, and my cheesy story.
+There are many ways to get in touch with me and this is one.
       </p>
     </td>
     <!-- STARLITE -->